cschraga/AVPlayerDemoSwift/README.md

 This demo uses Selena Gomez's 'Hands to Myself" video because its a cool video.
 Needless to say, I don't own the rights to it.

+Use the 'VideoViewController.swift' as a child view controller.

 ## Examples

 The video control functions begin on line 636: